veronikagregorec/navigation-bar/README.md

 # Navigation Bar

-Created with JavaScript, template with CSS
+Created with JavaScript, template with HTML and CSS

 ![](screenshots/open.png)